If you need a website for a charity the fastest and cheapest approach is to use one of the great free charity website builders.

 Wix is a strong candidate and one of the most popular for small charities.
 It claims over 90 million users and is always updating its features.
 A quick look through their features list shows there have updates every month of 2016 so far which is a great sign.

 Two big updates in 2016 include ADI, an Artificial Design Intelligence which claims to be able to build your website for you (we haven’t tried it out yet).
 It also included a mobile app which makes it even easier to update your website on the go.
 E-commerce is also a solid part of the Wix offering, using the Paypal payment system.
-One other notable feature, that we get asked about a lot at White Fuse, is restricted pages for members.
+One other notable feature is that, like White Fuse above, this is a free website builder with login features allowing you to restrict pages to members-only.

 - Plans from £2.50 to £15.50 per month